-How did the wireless industry perform in the third quarter of 2012?
-Check here throughout the second-quarter earnings report season for full earnings reports from the wireless industry's carriers, handset makers, equipment suppliers and others.
+How did the wireless industry perform in the first quarter quarter of 2013?
+Check here throughout the first-quarter earnings report season for full earnings reports from the wireless industry's carriers, handset makers, equipment suppliers and others.

 Verizon Wireless confirmed that tomorrow the carrier will launch a prepaid plan that includes 500 minutes and unlimited mobile web and texting.
 The plan will go for $35 per month and will only be available on basic phones.

 Leap Wireless is realizing that unsubsidized Apple iPhone devices are not hot-sellers with consumers.
 Without carrier subsidies to reduce the price, the latest iPhone model sells for $500 or more, and that price point is too difficult for Leap's cost-conscious consumers to justify.

 Sprint Nextel CEO Dan Hesse is looking past the company's planned $2.2 billion acquisition of Clearwire as he seeks to catch up to larger rivals Verizon Wireless and AT&T Mobility.

 Cricket provider Leap Wireless said it resolved its disagreements with Sprint Nextel regarding their wholesale MVNO agreement and also entered into an LTE roaming deal with an unnamed company.
 In the past Leap executives have expressed support for network sharing and LTE roaming arrangements.
 Leap currently has a nationwide 3G roaming agreement with Sprint.